benmellin/msc_project/README.md

 My contributions included:
 - [A Leiden Clustering based Classification Method](leiden_experiment/Ben_seurat_experiment_leiden.md)
-  - The purpose of using this cluster based method was to try to develop an understanding of the cellular features (i.e. gene expression signatures) that may underlie antimicrobial/non antimicrobial behavior.
+  - The purpose of using this cluster based classification method was to try to develop an understanding of the cellular features (i.e. gene expression signatures) that may underlie antimicrobial/non antimicrobial behavior.